 This wasn't in the homily.
 It's certainly not in the Scripture.
 And though consistent with Tradition, it is no explicit human teaching.
 It is simply attentiveness to what the Christ is saying, this first day of the New Year, the feast of Mary, the Mother of God.
 So like Epaphras, I offer it to you.

-He has rescued us from the power of darkness and transferred us to the kingdom of the Son that he loves…
+He rescued us from the domain of darkness and brought us into the kingdom of his dear Son…